 Based on these categories, I’ve graded the 7 most popular load balancers so you can see their smart score.

 Load balancers are the Rip Van Winkle of enterprise IT.
 For the past 20 years our applications and infrastructure got smarter while load balancers remained dormant… and dumb.
+See for yourself and compare Avi Networks against F5 and Citrix Netscaler.

 It’s time to expect more from our load balancers.